 St Clair EW, Baer AN, Wei C, Noaiseh G, Parke A, Coca A, Utset TO, Genovese MC, Wallace DJ, McNamara J, Boyle K, Keyes-Elstein L, Browning JL, Franchimont N, Smith K, Guthridge JM, Sanz I, James JA.
-The Clinical Efficacy and Safety of Baminercept, a Lymphotoxin-ß Receptor Fusion Protein, in Primary Sjögren's Syndrome: Results from a Randomized, Double-Blind, Placebo-Controlled Phase II Trial.
+Clinical Efficacy and Safety of Baminercept, a Lymphotoxin ß Receptor Fusion Protein, in Primary Sjögren's Syndrome: Results From a Phase II Randomized, Double-Blind, Placebo-Controlled Trial.
 Arthritis Rheumatol.
-2018 Mar 31.
+2018 Sep; 70(9):1470-1480.
 PMID: 29604186.

 - Published on 2/2/2017

 Grzegorzewska AP, Seta F, Han R, Czajka CA, Makino K, Stawski L, Isenberg JS, Browning JL, Trojanowska M. Dimethyl Fumarate ameliorates pulmonary arterial hypertension and lung fibrosis by targeting multiple pathways.
 Sci Rep. 2017 02 02; 7:41605.
 PMID: 28150703.

 - Published on 10/19/2016